Here Are Five Reasons Why Laughter is Good for Your Life.

 Maybe.
 We may not have the answer but we can have fun trying.
 But I say the possibility is there.
 If laughing has all these benefits, such as increasing your immunity, relieving stress, then a well and the stress-free person will be sick less.

-A person whose circulatory system is primed for good blood flow good oxygenation will be stronger.
+A person whose circulatory system is primed for good blood to flow good oxygenation will be stronger.

-A study published in PubMed found that laughter improved memory and learning in older adults and stipulated that increased stress and increased cortisol production can damage the hippocampus neurons, and thus impair memory and leaning.
+A study published in PubMed found that laughter improved memory and learning in older adults and stipulated that increased stress and increased cortisol production can damage the hippocampus neurons, and thus impair memory and learning.

 Laughter as research is showing, reduces stress and reduces cortisol, that pesky stress hormone.

 Let’s celebrate National laughter day every day by finding more joy, with a good guffaw of laughter.
 Go on find something funny, your mind and body will thank you.

 Here, check out these hilarious books to crack your self out.

 As they say, “it takes more muscles to frown than to smile”.
 Love this post.. 🙂